Ranikumari08/Banking-RAG-Assistant/README.md

 2. **LangGraph State Management**: The banking agent accurately routes inquiries between context-search states and response states.
 3. **Markdown-Ready UI**: The frontend Chatbot automatically safely parses and structures LLM text chunks using custom regex and React components, perfectly formatting bulleted lists and bolded text without risking ESM module crashes.
 4. **Langfuse Telemetry**: End-to-end trace tracking on every RAG query for observability.

+📄 License
+This project is licensed under the MIT License — see the LICENSE file for details.